Things to do in Barcelona city

 See all Gaudí buildings

-In addition to the Museo Picasso, this Spanish city offers many other famous museums, such as the Miro Museum, Maritime museum, and the MNAC in Palau Nacional.
+In addition to the Museo Picasso, Barcelona city offers many other famous museums, such as the Miro Museum, Maritime museum, and the MNAC in Palau Nacional.

 See all Barcelona museums